miob-miob/blumeryc/output.md

 ## how the selected technologies supported parallelism (and concurrency),

 - GO
+	- props
+		- compiled language (fast, memory efficient)
+		- language is designed to do async stuffs out of the box
-    - d
+	- cons
+		- harder syntax to handle parallelism code
 - TS
+  - props
-	- event loop
+		- thanks to the event loop support of async code out of the box
+		- rich tooling to handle those edge cases
+	- cons
+		- main runtime CPU computing is on the single system process (could be slower)
-	- single thread
+		- transpiled language
 - PY
+  - props:
-	- depends, if we use code based on [asyncio](https://docs.python.org/3/library/asyncio.html) (asgi) it will be similar like node js
+		- thanks to [asyncio](https://docs.python.org/3/library/asyncio.html) (asgi) we have similar approach like the node js has
-	- if not we will have classic thread /request (apache + mod_wsgi)
+	- cons
+	 	- hard to write async code with the most streight forward way	(HTTP server with threads per request in apache + mod_wsgi)
+		- transpiled language

 conclusion:

 it really depends on what does __high__ performance really means.
-If we can afford node, development may be cheaper.
+If we can afford node, development cost may be cheaper.
 Weakest point of application also matters  - in our case it appears to be downstream service

+In this case the pick of the technology does not mean much, because the bottleneck of this app was in the third part party downstream service.

+If we'll have more CPU heavy loaded algorithms in our codebase, GO will have much better performance in comparision with interpreted languages.

 ## How will the different approaches in parallelism (and concurrency) affect the solution's scalability?

+(viz @jurasek charts)

+------------------------------------------

 ## What tools will you use for autoscaling?

-------------------------------------------

 ## Please consider Kubernetes (GKE)